 Giving yourself an extra day or two will also allow you the time to venture outside of the city limits.
 The Netherlands’ iconic tulip fields and windmills are amongst the popular day trip destinations outside of Amsterdam.

-NH Collection Amsterdam Grand Hotel Krasnapolsky This 5-star hotel, in the heart of Amsterdam, is set on the edge of the famous Dam Square and opposite the Royal Palace.
-It has a grand cafe and a winter garden on site.
-Set in a 19th-century building, the spacious hotel rooms has stylishly furnished with parquet floors, high quality beds and modern facilities.
+NH Collection Amsterdam Grand Hotel Krasnapolsky, 5-star hotel, in the heart of Amsterdam, close to the famous Dam Square and Royal Palace.
+It has spacious rooms, comfortabel beds and modern facilities.
+Great base to explore the city and do sightseeing.

-Swissôtel Amsterdam This 4-star hotel is located on Amsterdam’s famous Dam Square just 10 minutes’ walk from Centraal Station.
-It is within easy walking distance from Magna Plaza shopping centre and the Royal Palace.
-The Dam Square Tram Stop is in front of the hotel, and can be used to reach the Rijksmuseum, a 15-minute ride away.
+Swissôtel Amsterdam, great 4-star hotel located on Dam Square, a few mins walk from the Centraal Station, Magna Plaza shopping centre and the Royal Palace.
+The Dam Square Tram Stop is in front of the hotel, offering a short tram ride to Rijksmuseum.

-Rho Hotel Rho is situated on the edge of Dam Square, 950 m from Amsterdam Central Railway Station.
-It offers free Wi-Fi and the lobby is an impressive Art Deco-style former theatre.
+Rho Hotel, centrally located in the heart of the city at the Dam Square, close to the Central Railway Station.
+It has a lobby which an impressive Art Deco-style former theatre.

 Best Things to Do and See in Amsterdam in 3 days